MoserMichael/flagged-hn/README.md

 The HN moderators are doing a good job, mostly - as you can see.

 let's wait and see what the reaction at the proper HN will be...
 Here is the [HN submission](https://news.ycombinator.com/item?id=29113079), let's see if it ends up being flagged too ;-)

+Wow!
+I did cause them to change: now they flag stories, and the title is thereby deleted.
+Now you only see [flagged] in the title.
+That makes my little exercise here much less useful.
+That's also a lesson: crawlers can be made ineffective by slight changes in the input.
+At least i learned something in the process...

 # Running the stuff

+There is still a point to use this stuff, if you want to create your own database of HN post: here is the usage.

 ## running the crawler